Last Updated on November 20th, 2021

 Have you already heard of the miracles that bathing in cold water can do for you?
-While it is admittedly far less pleasant to take a bath with cold water than to soak in warm water, a cold shower can have an incredibly rejuvenating effect on your entire being.
+While it is admittedly far less pleasant to take a bath in cold water rather than soaking in warm water, a cold shower can have an incredibly rejuvenating effect on your entire well-being.
 It replenishes your immune system, can help calm your mind and can greatly improve the state of your skin.
 In fact, cold water can not only generally improve your complexion, but it can relieve even the most severe kind of acne when paired with your skincare routine.

 And then it finally happens.
 You see a light at the end of the tunnel.
-One day while you are leafing through a beauty magazine you land on the simplest yet possibly the most effective of cures – a cold shower.
+One day while you are leafing through a beauty magazine you land on the simplest, yet possibly most effective, of cures – a cold shower.
 Could it be?
 All this time you had been taking boiling hot showers, hoping that this will successfully open up your pores and let all the sebum ooze out until your skin is finally clear.
 And yet, it seems like the cold shower method could actually be able to bring some relief.